-- We incorporate all four language areas (speaking, reading, writing, and listening) in our courses. - We use various pedagogical strategies to help generation 1.5 and multilingual students improve their English (group work, relevant and interesting reading assignments, class presentations, etc.). - We redesigned our English 836 to include a stronger basic skills component, increasing the unit load from 3 to 4 units. - We revised our transfer composition course outlines to emphasize critical thinking and more clearly defined learning outcomes. - We added 2 literature electives to the schedule for Fall 2004 which are at the developmental level (eligibility for English 836 is prerequisite). - We are working to establish more support from the Learning Center in materials and tutoring. - Our faculty frequently participates in leadership and assessment workshops, to help us learn to do our work better. - Two of our faculty members were given release time to research effective teaching strategies for generation 1.5 and multilingual learners.
+6. rewritten course outlines in our transfer composition courses to emphasize critical thinking and more clearly defined learning outcomes.

+In addition, one of our faculty members was given release time to research effective teaching strategies for generation 1.5 and multilingual learners.
 This research ("The Language Arts Project") culminated in a meeting with the Business Division in which we helped faculty assess student language needs and their own expectations as well as a campus-wide "disorientation" in which the Project presented the results of its research, in particularly by putting faculty in the position of non-native speakers.
 Similar efforts must be ongoing as our student body becomes increasingly more diverse in terms of language usage.

-Finally, the English department would like to point out that, in an attempt to more clearly understand the needs of our students, for more than a year we have been asking the Office of Student Instruction to address the following questions:
+The English department would like to point out that, in an attempt to more clearly understand the needs of our student population and how we may address those needs, for more than a year we have been asking the Office of Student Instruction to address the following questions:

 1. What data do we have on the student population our program serves?
 How have student demographics changed?
+What are our demographics (both in the college as a whole and in our department in particular)?
 Do we have data on how well different demographic groups succeed in our program or courses?
 Do we have data on the success rates in our courses of E.I. graduates?

-- 2. What percentage of students who complete Engl.
+2. What percentage of students who complete Engl.
 836 go on to transfer-level English courses?
-(Even better, what percentage of students whose goal is to transfer go on to our transfer-level English courses?) - 3.
-What percentage of students who have taken our English/Reading courses have transferred to 4-year universities?
-Do we know which schools they transfer to, in which fields, and how well they do? - 4.
-How many students each year earn certificates of proficiency that require a transfer-level composition course? - 5.
-How many English majors do we serve currently?
+(Even better, what percentage of students whose goal is to transfer go on to our transfer-level English courses?)

+3. What percentage of students who have taken our English/Reading courses have transferred to 4-year universities?
+Do we know which schools they transfer to, in which fields, and how well they do?

+4. How many students each year earn certificates of proficiency that require a transfer-level composition course?

+5. How many English majors do we serve currently?
 How does this compare to previous years?